How To Successfully Manage Your Former Peers

 ― John Maxwell

-Congratulations!
-You just received the promotion of the lifetime.
+Congratulations on receiving the promotion of the lifetime.
 You have gone from “Bud To Boss” and the excitement is overwhelming.
-You can’t resist in sharing the good news with your coworkers and teammates until you realize that you’ll now be managing these same folks.
+You excitedly share your promotion with your coworkers, then realize you’ll now be their manager.

 (Cue: dramatic pause, deep breath and sigh)